mourad-baazi/viCode/README.md

 ## What is this?

-CodeScopeAI is a full-stack SaaS app I built that automatically reviews pull requests using Claude AI.
+CodeScopeAI is a full-stack app I built that automatically reviews pull requests using Claude AI.
 You connect your GitHub repos, and every time someone opens a PR, the app analyzes the code for security issues, bad patterns, performance problems, and general code smells.
 Then it posts a detailed review comment directly on the PR.

 Think of it like having a senior dev who never sleeps looking at every PR you push.